MANURAJ7/Manuraj_21BCE115129_Task/README.md

 - All moves are relative to the player's perspective.
 - Move command format: For Pawn and Hero1: <character_name>: (e.g., P1:L, H1:F) For Hero2: <character_name>: (e.g., H2:FL, H2:BR)
 - Any difference in there rules, character name or move will result in error.`

+## Demo images

+- Updated in public folder in Client dir for reference.